viboes/std-make/doc/proposal/reflection/ProductTypes.md

 # Abstract

-This paper proposes to change the customization points of structured binding to something more specific and related to product types: `product_type_size` and  `product_type_get` either as members or non-members found by ADL.
+This paper proposes to either add additional wording to Structured binding [P0217R1] to cover with the core language dependency on the library file `<utility>` or to change the customization points of Structured binding to something more specific and related to product types: `product_type_size` and  `product_type_get` either as members or non-members found by ADL so that we remove the dependency from the library file.

-In addition, it proposes to add some product type specific operators to get the size and the n<sup>th</sup> element as well as some specific traits and functions.
+In addition, it proposes a library interface for product types access, including getting the size and the n<sup>th</sup> element.

-The wording has been modified so that both structured binding and product type access wording doesn't repeat themselves.
+The wording has been modified so that both structured binding and the possible product type access wording doesn't repeat themselves.
+An alternative could be to preserve the structure of the current wording [P0217R1] and let the refactoring of the wording to a future product type access proposal.

 # Motivation